merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 When submitting a workflow to a cluster, snakemake requires you to limit the number of jobs using `--jobs`.
 If you prefer to limit the number of threads that would be used by your workflow (for example, if you share your cluster with others and you don't want to consume all resources), then you can make use of the snakemake built-in `resources` directive.
 You can set the number of jobs to your limit (or to a very big number if you dont care), and use `--resources nodes=30`, if you wish to only use 30 threads.
 We used the word `nodes` so that to not confuse with the reserved word `threads` in snakemake.

+Notice: if you don't include `--jobs` (identical to `--cores`) in your command line, then snakemake will only use one node, and will not utilize multiple nodes even if the `threads` parameter for a rule is higher than 1.
+This is simply the behaviour of snakemake (described [here](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads)).

 ## Defining the number of threads per rule in a cluster

 In order to change the number of threads per rule when running on a cluster, the following structure should be used: